-Which is Better: Search Google Vs. Type a URL
+Search Google or Type a URL : What’s the Better Approach?

 Internet users debate the best ways to find information online.
 While some individuals firmly believe in Google’s usefulness, others find it more convenient to just type a website’s URL into the search box.